ajwills72/critical-thinking/docs/EvaluatingRisk.md

 Probability (by the simplest objective definition) is that property which allows us to calculate the frequency of an event in a very long run of events.
 For example, if you flip a fair coin 1000 times, you get close to 500 heads.
-The more times you flip the more heads/flips tends towards 0.5.

-OK, let's start with the basics.
-Probability is surprisingly hard to define, but the simplest satisfactory definition is that it allows us to calculate the frequency of an event in a very long run of events.

-So, for example, if I have a fair coin, it can land Heads or Tails, and the probability of each of those events is 0.5.
-We write this P(heads) = 0.5, P(tails) = 0.5.
-If I flip my coin 1,000 times, I would expect to get close to 500 heads.
-Mathematically: 1000*P(heads) = 1000*0.5 = 500.
-The more times I flip my coin, the closer the match between the probability and the frequency.

-So, probability of an event is represented P(event) = ..., and the number is always between zero and one.
-In class, we went through a few examples to illustrate these ideas.
+The more times you flip the more heads divided by flips tends towards 0.5.In class, we went through a few examples to illustrate these ideas.

 ### The Monty Hall problem

 The Monty Hall problem is a classic demonstration of how easy it is to get probability calculations wrong (professional mathematicians often get this problem wrong!).
 The Monty Hall problem concerns a real game show.
-You're given the choice of three doors: Behind one door is a car; behind the others, goats.
+In this game show (hosted by Monty Hall), you're given the choice of three doors.
+Behind one door is a car; behind the others, goats.
 You want to win the car.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
-He then says to you, "Do you want to pick door No. 2?".
+He then says to you, "Do you want to switch to door No. 2, or stick with door No. 1?".

 Is it to your advantage to switch your choice?
 Most people say it doesn't matter whether you switch or not, but they are wrong.
 The thing that people often miss is that the host is never going to open the door with the car behind it (because then the game would be trivially easy to win).

-Armed with this piece of information, notice that on two-thirds of the occasions, you will have opened a door with a goat behind it (because 2/3rds of doors have a goat behind it).
+Armed with this piece of information, notice that on two-thirds of the occasions, you will have first picked a door with a goat behind it (because 2/3rds of doors have a goat behind them).
 The host then is forced to open the door with the other goat behind it.
 So, the car is behind the unopened door.
 If you switch, you will win the car.

 Of course, on one-third of occasions, your first choice of door will have the car behind it.
 If you switch, you will not win the car.
 So,